<img src="https://ws.zoominfo.com/pixel/08nMIOkRYNP5pDJwI4fb" width="1" height="1" style="display: none;">

 Without establishing and implementing objectives, there's no definable metric or goal you can measure growth against and report to your peers.

-Objectives are the rubric that defines desired actions and behaviors, and what you'll reward your sales reps for when planning a sales compensation plan - more so than the best times to pay sales compensation.
+Objectives are the rubric for defining desired actions and behaviors.
+They guide what you’ll reward sales reps for in your compensation plan—beyond just deciding when to pay commissions.

 This is why it's crucial to have well-defined company objectives, translate those into short- and long-term goals, and analyze who and what can help you reach those objectives.

-Company objectives are the goals and outcomes you hope to achieve, whether it's a year from now or twenty.
+Company objectives are the measurable outcomes your business is working toward.
+They can be short-term (improving customer service scores) or long-term (expanding market share).
 Building a list of business objectives creates the foundation that guides and directs the rest of your planning, actions, and responses.
 It's not enough to figure out objectives; you'll also have to accomplish them.

 If your company doesn't have a defined set of objectives, you'll want to get as much perspective into this process as possible.
 Ask yourself questions like: What do we want to be known for?
 What can we do better?
 What are our competitors doing?